-The purpose of this section is to provide the Ministry and the public with details of the Board's strategies to ensure a smooth transition for students with special needs who are entering or leaving a school.
+To provide the Ministry and the public with details of the board's strategies to ensure a smooth transition for students with special needs who are entering or leaving a school.

 The OCDSB liaises and plans carefully for student transitions.
 When a student with special education needs enters a school or transfers to an OCDSB school from another board of education, the school principal will: